pmeth/PaymentSuiteDocs/getting_started.rst

 You have to add require line into you composer.json file

-    you need to replace ``platform`` with bundle name you want to install
+.. note:: you need to replace ``platform`` with bundle name you want to
+          install

 .. code-block:: yaml